In California blaze, Spanish-speaking immigrants find help

 As another massive fire burns the same area this week, it’s been a very different story, according to immigrants and community groups that work closely with them.

-Translators and aid workers have been at evacuation centers, interviewing families and scouting out items they need, like baby formula, diapers or medication.
+Translators and aid workers have been at evacuation centers, interviewing families and scouting out items they need, such as baby formula, diapers or medication.
 Groups are raising funds and distributing cash for those out of work.

 Local governments and California fire officials have increased bilingual outreach, posting social media updates in both languages.
 They also have told people that Immigration and Customs Enforcement won’t have access to any shelters, trying to allay fears of an immigration raid.